-Active shooters target crowded areas, such as retail locations, offices, and houses of worship, or spaces they know well, like their work or school.
-While all industries are at risk, businesses, both open and closed to the public, as well as schools, houses of worship, and open spaces are at risk, according to this report.
+Active shooters target crowded areas like retail locations, offices, and houses of worship, or spaces they know well, like their work or school.
+Particularly at risk, according to the report, are businesses that are both open and closed to the public, schools, houses of worship, and open spaces.
 If you are in any of these industries, it’s important to implement an active shooter response plan and to train your employees or congregants.

 Active shooter prevention eLearning created by industry experts

 Did you know these important takeaways are already in TPOP’s training?

 Choose active shooter prevention e-Learning created by security experts, law enforcement, and former FBI agents who have experienced and can attest to the impact of these statistics firsthand.

 Prepare yourself and your employees with our “Think and Survive” course that teaches the behavioral indicators of violence, situational awareness, verbal de-escalation techniques, and the principles of Run, Hide, Fight.
 Customize your training to fit your industry and provide a personalized introduction to your staff.